open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 multiple messages (in case messages are passed for processing as batches), or for no message at all (if it is signalled that no messages were received).
 For each message it accounts for, the "Deliver" or "Receive" span SHOULD link to the "Create" or "Publish" span for the message.
+In addition, if it is possible the "Create" or "Publish" span MAY be set as a parent of the "Deliver" or "Receive" span.

 #### Settlement spans